 ISO 13485 is the international standard for medical device quality management systems (QMS).
 It ensures regulatory compliance, risk management, and process control for device manufacturers.

 Not all devices require clinical trials.
-Low-risk devices may rely on existing data, while high-risk devices (Class III) often require clinical evidence for approval.
+Low-risk devices may rely on existing data, while high-risk devices (Class III) most likely requires clinical evidence for approval.

 PMS involves monitoring a device's performance after market approval to detect safety issues, adverse events, and ensure compliance with regulatory requirements like PMCF and PSURs.